"KaBö is a multidimensional trans non-binary artist a fluid spirit who gathers fragments of the world to reshape them into living cosmologies".

 Even with music in my bones and light on my limbs,

-my hads would ache for pigment, my silence would dream in color.
+my hands would ache for pigment, my silence would dream in color.

 So a dancer I´d be, dreaming of a painter.